MiaMainka/sustainability-pdf-chatbot/README.md

 - Final project structure and code cleanup

 Work was reviewed jointly in group meetings and discussions.
 Even though tasks were assigned individually, major components were integrated and evaluated collaboratively.

+## Development Milestones

+#### 1. Working LLM Connection
+First, we started with a minimal prototype: a simple web interface where users could only upload a PDF and ask a single question.
+We connected the backend to an LLM which received the entire PDF text along with the question.
+#### 2. RAG Integration
+In the second stage we concentrated on implementing RAG into our backend.
+We build a few functions for this, so that only the relevant chunks would be sent to the LLM which enhanced performance and speed significantly.
+#### 3. Frontend Improvements
+We redesigned the web interface to support the experience of chatting with the PDF, so that users could ask more than one question.
+We also added clearer formatting and improved the Layout using HTML, JavaScript and CSS.
+#### 4. Extra Features
+After that, we added useful features like downloading the chat history, extracting structured information as JSON, and clearing the chat.
+#### 5. Refining and Optimization
+In the last stage, we optimized the backend for speed and robustness, cleaned up the code structure and polished the frontend to deliver a more professional user experience.

 ---
 ##  Technologies Used